Cleantech Market Intelligence

 Woods is regularly quoted in major publications including The Financial Times, The New York Times, and The Guardian, in addition to being a frequent speaker at industry conferences.
 He has worked on consultancy assignments to a wide range of clients, including public and private sector technology users and global IT players, as well as many small and growing technology companies.
 Before joining Navigant Research, Woods was government practice director at Ovum.
 Prior to joining Ovum, Woods worked as an analyst, developer, and project manager in public sector IT.
 Woods holds an MSc in information systems from the University of Brighton and a Ph.D. in English literature, an MA in critical theory, and a BA in English from the University of Sussex.

-Peter Asmus is a principal research analyst contributing to Navigant Research’s Smart Energy program, with a focus on wind energy as well as emerging energy distribution models such as microgrids and virtual power plants.
+Peter Asmus is a principal research analyst contributing to Navigant Research’s Energy Technologies program, with a focus on wind energy as well as emerging energy distribution models such as microgrids and virtual power plants.
 Asmus has 20 years of experience in energy and environmental markets, as an analyst, writer, and consultant.

 Asmus is the author of four books covering key energy market issues: Reaping the Wind, Introduction to Energy in California, Reinventing Electric Utilities, and In Search of Environmental Excellence.
 He is a frequent speaker at industry conferences and he is quoted regularly in major publications including The New York Times, The Washington Post, The Christian Science Monitor, and Reuters.
 Prior to joining Navigant Research, Asmus was president of Pathfinder Communications, and was previously editor of the Clean Power Journal, assistant editor of California Policy Choices, and has written for a number of energy trade publications including Windpower Monthly and Electric Utility Week.
 He holds a BA in journalism from the University of Wisconsin.